Washington Adoption Requirements

-How old do you have to be to adopt in Washington?
+How old do you have to be to choose adoption in Washington?
 Do you have to be married to adopt in WA?
 How hard is it to adopt a baby?
 What do I need to adopt a child?

 These are questions we hear frequently at American Adoptions.
 And since the answers differ from state to state, it’s important to know what Washington state laws say about the requirements for adopting a child.
 In fact, Washington’s laws are very brief and state simply that any person who is 18 years of age or older and legally competent can adopt a child.

-Washington’s requirements to adopt from foster care are fairly brief as well, stating that you can become a foster parent or pursue foster care adoption whether you are:
+The requirements for foster care adoption in Washington are fairly brief as well, stating that you can become a foster parent or pursue foster care adoption whether you are:

 In a committed relationship